610 W. 63rd Street,

 As the Depression set in, the Southtown Theatre would be the last massive picture palace to be built in Chicago.
 It was located on W. 63rd Street to the west of S. Wallace Avenue and was built and operated by the Publix-Balaban & Katz theatre chain.

-The theatre was designed by architectural firm Rapp & Rapp and opened in December, 1931 with Will Rogers in “Ambassador Bill” and Gary Cooper in “His Woman”.
+The theatre was designed by architectural firm Rapp & Rapp and opened December 25, 1931 with Will Rogers in “Ambassador Bill” and Gary Cooper in “His Woman”.
 There were 2,201 seats on the main floor and another 1,000 in the balcony.
 The most incredible feature was the Flamingo Pool and fountain in the Grand Lobby which had a waterfall and live fish!

 The floor plan of the theatre reveals a twin box office set up, a grand lobby, a grand inner lobby (site of the pool), a children’s playing room, a women’s lounge, a men’s lounge, an exit lobby, grand stairs to the lobby leading to a grand foyer, a huge auditorium plus a gently raked balcony.